-With its brilliant-white walls, ebony-black domes and towering minaret, the 19th-century Mesjid Raya Baiturrahman is a dazzling sight.
-The best time to visit the mosque is during Friday afternoon prayers, when the entire building and yard are filled with people.
+With its brilliant-white walls, ebony-black domes and towering minaret, this 19th-century mosque is a dazzling sight.
+The best time to visit is during Friday-afternoon prayers, when the entire building and courtyard are filled with people.
+A recent addition to the tiled courtyard is a series of retractable shades, offering all-weather protection for worshippers.
 A headscarf is required for women.